 Recipients: Each year, the Rose-Werle Award honors an individual with a demonstrable impact on the formal and informal education community by extending advanced networking, content, and services to this broad array of institutions and constituents.
 The individual is a leader with the capacity to bring together diverse communities around common goals and projects and has a record of accomplishments in the Internet2 Community Anchor Program community.

-- How has this person demonstrated a commitment to the mission and goals of the Internet2 Community Anchor Program?
+- How has the person demonstrated a commitment to the mission and goals of the Internet2 Community Anchor Program?

 - Is this person recognized as an innovator and why?
 Describe the innovative approaches this person has taken in their community.

-- Is this person recognized for leadership qualities and mentoring of others?
+- Is this person recognized for their leadership qualities and mentoring of others?
 Give examples.